Clofarabine (Evoltra ®)

-This information should ideally be read with our general information about chemotherapy and your child's type of cancer or leukaemia.
+This information should ideally be read with our general information about chemotherapy and your type of cancer.

 Back to top